Uberi/University-Notes/PHIL145/PHIL145.md

 Assertions are the same thing as claims in this course - the terms are interchangeable.

 > Descartes argues that anyone who thinks, can know they exist.
-He reasons that a precondition f thinking is existance.
+He reasons that a precondition f thinking is existence.

 This is just reporting what was said, not an argument.

 Note that the second sentence, describing Descartes' reasoning, does not support the claim that **Descartes said something what he did**.
-In other words, the second sentence does not support the first, because the seconbd sentence is a **report**.
+In other words, the second sentence does not support the first, because the second sentence is a **report**.

 Rules of thumb for identifying arguments: